 As a business-friendly state, Florida has worked hard to make sure employers and their employees are well taken care of under its workers’ compensation system.
-However, recent decisions by the Florida Supreme Court in Castellanos and Westphal have declared the workers’ compensation system unconstitutional, leaving Florida’s employers and employees vulnerable to a system that is on the verge of finding itself right where it was in 2003 with some of the highest workers’ compensation rates in the nation.
+However, decisions by the Florida Supreme Court in Castellanos and Westphal have declared the workers’ compensation system unconstitutional, leaving Florida’s employers and employees vulnerable to a system that is on the verge of finding itself right where it was in 2003 with some of the highest workers’ compensation rates in the nation.

 Help Florida Work by preserving Florida’s vital workers’ compensation system.

 “I appreciate that Associated Industries of Florida is working to develop a broad collection of ideas on this issue that is so critical to the economic success of Florida and the health and well-being of the Florida Workforce.
 I look forward to continued conversations on an issue that will undoubtedly play a primary role in our upcoming legislative session, much as it did more than a decade ago.” ~ CFO Jeff Atwater said during the announcement of this critical task force that represents the employer community, insurance carriers and injured workers.